4 Practical Ways to Discern the Voice of God

 Prayerfully ask God to send spiritual mentors who can help you recognize God's voice and even speak His words into your life.
 We don’t need to seek out 'Pinterest-worthy' people; their lives will speak for themselves, and their knowledge of the word of God is vital.
 Their advice will come, not from their own prideful opinions, but from the truth of God’s Word coupled with real life experience.

-3. Look for the Good
+3. Discern By Looking for the Good

 “But solid food is for the mature, who by constant use have trained themselves to distinguish good from evil.”
 (Hebrews 5:14)